buffbiryani/earthdailypic/README.md

 - NASA updates some day's photos more than a day after, so need to account for latency.
 - Solved by saving and pulling from API photos history.

-- Satellite damage and being able to cache and pull from recent backups.
+## Satellite damage

+- The satellite that takes these pictures is damaged as of July 15th.
+- NASA is working on fixing it.

-_Last updated: Mon Sep 01 13:31:05 UTC 2025_
+_Last updated: Sun Dec 28 19:59:00 UTC 2025_